SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2015-09-23-entering-the-brave-new-world-of-vr.markdown

 ![oculus-rift-inside](http://lasttokengaming.com/wp-content/uploads/2015/09/oculus-rift-inside-585x300.jpg)

 It should come as no surprise to anyone that the dream of Virtual Reality (VR) and Augmented Reality (AR) experiences has accelerated in recent months/years with the evolution of newer and more modern technologies and techniques.
 Many companies, Kickstarter’s and freelance coders / architects are steadily bringing about the Reality revolution.
-Whether we are actually there yet or there is still a way to go before there is full consumer acceptance of VR/AR (like Cars and mobile phones do today) is a point of debate.&nbsp; Anyone however who has tried at least one Demo though will tell you they are very impressed.
+Whether we are actually there yet or there is still a way to go before there is full consumer acceptance of VR/AR (like Cars and mobile phones do today) is a point of debate.
+Anyone however who has tried at least one Demo though will tell you they are very impressed.

 With all the recent announcements, the future is practically at our doorstep.